l4u/ios-SnaprKit-framework/README.md

 The following items only apply if you don't use the pod.

 * Drag the the framework into your project.
 Ensure you are linking against it in your target's build phase.

-### FacebookSDK Dependency
-The project must be linked against the FacebookSDK.framework v3.2.
+* The project must be linked against the FacebookSDK.framework v3.2.
 This can be downloaded [here](https://developers.facebook.com/resources/facebook-ios-sdk-3.2.pkg).

 ### Required Libraries
 In your Target's Build Phases, link the Binary with the following Libraries: